Amaranth (dye): History and health effects

-After an incident in the 1950s involving Orange 1, the FDA retested food colors.
-Later, in 1960, the FDA was given jurisdiction over color additives, limiting the amounts that could be added to foods and requiring producers of food color to ensure safety and proper labeling of colors.
+After an incident in the 1950s involving Orange 1 in Clover brand "Spooky Lozenges" and other orange and red candies manufactured at that time, the FDA retested food colors.
+Later, in 1960, the FDA was given jurisdiction over color additives, limiting the amounts that could be added to foods and requiring producers of food color to ensure the safety and proper labeling of colors.
 Permission to use food additives was given on a provisional basis, which could be withdrawn should safety issues arise.
 The FDA gave "generally recognized as safe" (GRAS) provisional status to substances already in use, and extended Red No. 2's provisional status 14 times.

 In 1971, a Soviet study linked the dye to cancer.
 By 1976, over 1000000 lb of the dye worth $5 million was used as a colorant in $10 billion worth of foods, drugs and cosmetics.
 Consumer activists in the United States, perturbed by what they perceived as collusion between the FDA and food conglomerates, put pressure on the FDA to ban it.
 FDA Commissioner Alexander M. Schmidt defended the agency's stance, as he had earlier defended the FDA against collusion accusations in his 1975 book, stating that the FDA found "no evidence of a public health hazard".
-However testing by the FDA found a statistically significant increase in the incidence of malignant tumors in female rats given a high dosage of the dye, and concluded that since there could also no longer be a presumption of safety, that use of the dye should be discontinued.
+However, testing by the FDA found a statistically significant increase in the incidence of malignant tumors in female rats given a high dosage of the dye, as well as an increase in cholecystitis, and concluded that since there could also no longer be a presumption of safety, that use of the dye should be discontinued.
 The FDA banned FD&C Red No. 2 in 1976.
-FD&C Red No. 40 (Allura Red AC) replaced the banned Red No. 2.
+FD&C Red No. 40 (Allura Red AC) replaced the banned Red No. 2, as its toxicity was determined to be significantly lower due to the removal of one sodium sulfonate functional group, among other molecular adjustments to furthermore reduce the immediate toxicity of the specific azo dye upon consumption.